ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Note: the deterministic constraint applies to profile-defined comparison semantics.

 The reason to lock the inputs before Attestation Appraisal is for all Appraisal Procedure dependencies to be accounted for before interpreting them.
-For a comparable notion of process fidelity and provenance tracking, see the different {{-slsa}} specification for build security.
+For a comparable notion of process fidelity and provenance tracking, see the different {{SLSA}} specification for build security.

 ## Evidence Augmentation (Phase 2) {#sec-phase2}